virsuryaircas/localhostrun-ingress/README.md

 This project is primarily designed for **development purposes**, especially in scenarios like:

-- **Private Kubernetes clusters**: Easily expose internal services to the outside world with zero configuration using [localhost.run](https://localhost.run).
+- **Private Kubernetes clusters**: Easily expose internal services to the outside world with zero configuration.
 - **Quick testing and demos**: Share working URLs instantly without setting up DNS or ingress controllers.

 No public IP?
 No problem — this tool tunnels your services securely and efficiently.